qfpl/applied-fp-course/src/Level03/README.md

 $ stack ghci applied-fp-course:test:app-fp-tests
 ```

-To run the tests in the repl:
+If you want to run the tests using the REPL, you can use the following command
+in the REPL:

 ```shell
 *Main> :main